GENI-NSF/geni-tools/README.txt

  CH cert for the user contacting this CH, then we default to issuing Slice credentials in the name of this command-line user.
 A testing artifact.

+ The -r argument could be a file with the GCF CH certificate.
+ If you want to allow users from other Clearinghouses to make calls on this clearinghouse, install their root certificates too.
- The -r argument could be a file with the GCF CA certificate.
-However to support federation, it should be a directory with all trusted / federated CH and CA certificates or certificate chains (PEM format).
+ To support this, it should be a directory with all trusted / federated CH and CA certificates or certificate chains (PEM format).
  Note that the CH certificate is used in generating slice credentials.
  And any cert not in PEM format may cause cryptic errors.